dpays/esteem8app.github.io/README.md

 This application is server less and can be accessed trough any recent browser and provide functionalities to browse steem network publications.

-Feel free to copy code, contribute, correct bugs or purpose a new feature.
+Feel free to read code, contribute, post something, correct bugs or purpose a new feature.

 ##License